MicrosoftDocs/azure-ai-docs/articles/search/search-indexer-howto-access-private.md

 <sup>5</sup> See [Create a shared private link for a SQL Managed Instance](search-indexer-how-to-access-private-sql.md) for instructions.

 <sup>6</sup> The `Microsoft.CognitiveServices/accounts` resource type is used for vectorizer and indexer connections to Azure OpenAI when implementing [integrated Vectorization](vector-search-integrated-vectorization.md).
 There's currently no support for shared private link to embedding models in the Azure AI Studio model catalog or to the Azure AI Vision multimodal API.

+<sup>7</sup> Shared Private Link for Azure OpenAI is only supported in public cloud.
+Other cloud offerings such as [Microsoft Azure Government](https://azure.microsoft.com/en-us/explore/global-infrastructure/government/) don't have support for Shared Private Links.

 ## 1 - Create a shared private link